sveltejs/svelte/documentation/docs/03-runtime/07-svelte-action.md

 <div use:foo />
 ```

 An action can have a parameter.
-If the returned value has an `update` method, it will be called whenever that parameter changes, immediately after Svelte has applied updates to the markup.
+If the returned value has an `update` method, it will be called immediately after Svelte has applied updates to the markup whenever that parameter changes.

 > Don't worry about the fact that we're redeclaring the `foo` function for every component instance — Svelte will hoist any functions that don't depend on local state out of the component definition.